oneeve8/kobble-data/content/tutorialnarrative3.md

 ***

-If you’ve watched some of our introductory videos,

-by now, you probably have lots of ideas about how you want to use Kobble.

-You might just want to do something as simple as keeping all your internet bookmarks organised.

-You may want to organise and manage other kinds of content, such as projects and to do lists.

-You may want to keep track of work related information; or personal information.

 If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.
 You could create reports or a slide show for a speech presentation.